Cadenza-Labs/website/src/content/about.md

 ## Walter Laurito
 [LinkedIn](https://www.linkedin.com/in/walter-laurito-951565144/)

 Walter was in the MATS Winter 2023 Cohort under the mentorship of John Wentworth.
+Walter is a dotoral researcher at [FZI](https://www.fzi.de/en) and PhD candidate at [KIT](https://www.kit.edu/english/index.php).
 At Cadenza Labs, he splits his time between being a team lead and research.
 With other collaborators, his team created an [open-source library](https://github.com/EleutherAI/elk), where Walter is a main contributor.
 As part of [ASET](https://www.linkedin.com/posts/), he implemented benchmarks for the UK AI Security Institute and supervised others in their implementation.
 Before starting his PhD in ML, Walter was working as software engineer for a couple of years after graduating in CS.

 ## Sharan Maiya
 [LinkedIn](https://www.linkedin.com/in/sharanmaiya?originalSubdomain=uk)